koohyar/uptime/posts/names-and-lines.md

 The geometry would be easy to understand.
 Is it a matter of implementation?
 Well, some beleive you can get better rests when your newlines are already part of your context.
 In the sense that you do not find a type for them.
-Their eventual presence might suffice to guarantee consistency through context, compared to the normal practice of keeping a book of references for where semantics have shown up so far.
+Their eventual presence might be good enough to guarantee consistency through context, compared to the normal practice of keeping a book of references for where semantics have shown up so far.